Leesburg, Texas

 Leesburg is an unincorporated community in southwestern Camp County, Texas, United States.
-Its elevation is 397 feet (121 m).
 Although Leesburg is unincorporated, it has a post office, with the ZIP code of 75451.

 History

-Named for early settler John Lee, Leesburg was a contender for the county seat in 1874, coming in second to Pittsburg.
-In the same year, the community's first post office was established.
-James G. Credille was the postmaster, as well as the county treasurer.
-The community became a stop on the East Line and Red River Railroad in the late 1870s.
-The community had 50 residents in 1884, as well as a mill, a gin, and three stores.
-It continued to grow during the decade and had a population of 150 in 1890.
-Six years later, the population boomed to 300 and had two churches and a business center.
-The population remained at around 300 until it dropped to 120 in 1943 and then to 75 in 1968.
-It went back up to 115 from 1970 through 2000 and had 18 businesses.

 It was the site of the public burning of nineteen-year-old Wylie McNeely in 1921.
 Five hundred white people gathered to watch McNeely, who was black, be burned alive at a stake by a mob after he was accused of assault by a white girl.

 Geography

 Leesburg lies along Texas State Highway 11 on the Louisiana and Arkansas Railway, 7 mi west of the city of Pittsburg in western Camp County.

 Education

 Leesburg had two schools in 1896.
 Since 1955, its schools have been consolidated into the Pittsburg Independent School District.